 Microsoft Fabric represents an innovative AI-driven analytics platform that consolidates data and services sourced from various outlets like Power BI, Azure Synapse, and Azure Data Factory.

-Fabric consolidates various experiences like Data Engineering, Data Factory, Data Science, Data Warehouse, Real-Time Analytics, and Power BI onto a unified Software as a Service (SaaS) platform.
+Fabric consolidates various experiences like Data Factory, Real-Time Analytics, Databases, Analytics (Data Engineering, Data warehousing, Data science), Industry solutions and Power BI onto a unified Software as a Service (SaaS) platform.

 Source: Microsoft learn